 To claim the donations, follow the instructions in Schedule J Individual and submit it with your return.
-Transfer the amount from Schedule J Individual, line 8 to Part I, line 8 of this Schedule.
+Transfer the amount from Schedule J Individual, line 10 to Part I, line 8 of this Schedule.

-You must submit with the return copy of canceled checks, receipts or certifications as evidence of the payment made.
+You must keep for your records copy of canceled checks, receipts or certifications as evidence of the payment made.